Mind at Large: Concept

+The concept of the Mind at Large is also similar to the philosophical concept known as cosmopsychism, which posits that there is a universal consciousness or mind that we are all connected to.
+The Mind at Large idea is also similar to the ideas proposed by Donald D. Hoffman in his book called, "The Case Against Reality: How evolution hid the truth from our eyes."

 References to the concept

 In 2009, journalist Andrew Sullivan published excerpts from the writing of Barbara Bradley Hagerty in The Atlantic.
 In the excerpts, Hagerty connects the research of neuroscientist Andrew Newberg on religious experiences in Catholic nuns and Buddhist monks to Huxley's concept of Mind at Large.